Gaza factions agree to cease fire if Israel halts attack: Palestinian official

-GAZA/JERUSALEM (Reuters) - Palestinian militant groups in Gaza agreed on Tuesday to halt cross-border attacks immediately if Israel did the same, Palestinian officials said, after the most serious exchanges of aerial fire since a 2014 war.
+GAZA/JERUSALEM (Reuters) - Palestinian militant groups in Gaza said on Tuesday they would halt cross-border attacks immediately if Israel did the same after the most serious exchanges of aerial fire since a seven-week war in 2014.

+An Israeli official, speaking on condition of anonymity, responded by putting the onus on the Palestinians to stop their strikes, saying Israel’s actions would be determined by their “steps on the ground”.

-Since Monday, Israeli air strikes have killed seven Palestinians, at least five of them militants.
-Rocket attacks from Gaza killed a Palestinian man in Israel.
+Since Monday, Israeli air strikes have killed seven Palestinians, at least five of them gunmen, armed factions said.
+Rocket attacks from Gaza killed a Palestinian, a resident of the occupied West Bank, living in an apartment in Israel, where he worked.

-“(Palestinian) factions have agreed to hold fire on condition Israel abides by this,” said a Palestinian official familiar with Egyptian truce efforts.
-Another Palestinian official, asked when a ceasefire might start, said: “Immediately, should Israel reciprocate.”

-Israel’s security cabinet, after a six-hour meeting, said it ordered the military to continue strikes in Gaza “as required”, indicating they would be calibrated in response to Palestinian attacks.
+The salvoes were the fiercest since the Gaza war in 2014, the third between Israel and Hamas in a decade as part of the wider Israel-Palestinian conflict.

+On Tuesday, the joint command of the Palestinian armed factions in Gaza said in a statement they would abide by a ceasefire mediated by neighboring Egypt “as long as the Zionist enemy does the same”.

 Hamas and other armed factions fired over 400 rockets or mortar bombs across the fenced border after carrying out a surprise guided-missile attack on Monday on a bus that wounded an Israeli soldier, the military said.